wix-incubator/vscode-glean/README.md

 ### Extract to file

-Select text and  either VSCode's code suggestion (aka "Lightbulb") or Command Pallet ('Extract to File' command) to extract the text.
+Select text and use either VSCode's code suggestion (aka "Lightbulb") or Command Pallet ('Extract to File' command) to extract the text.

 ![Example of Javascript Extraction](https://github.com/wix/vscode-glean/blob/master/assets/extract-to-file.gif?raw=true)